cheerfulstoic/ecto_watch/README.md

 (Thanks to [Erlang Solutions](https://www.erlang-solutions.com) for allowing me to work on this project during downtime)

-EctoWatch allows you to easily get Phoenix.PubSub notifications *directly* from postgresql.
+EctoWatch allows you to easily get notifications about database changes *directly* from PostgreSQL.

-Often in Elixir applications a `Phoenix.PubSub.broadcast` is inserted into the application code to notify other parts of the application about an inserts, updates, or deletions (e.g. `Accounts.insert_user`/`Accounts.update_user`/`Accounts.delete_user`).
+Often in Elixir applications a `Phoenix.PubSub.broadcast` is inserted into the application code to notify other parts of the application about inserts, updates, or deletions (e.g. `Accounts.insert_user`/`Accounts.update_user`/`Accounts.delete_user`).
 This has a few potential problems:

- * Developers may forget to call these functions and make updates directly through `MyApp.Repo.*` functions.
+ * Developers may forget to call these functions and make updates directly through `MyApp.Repo.*`.
  * Often different standards of PubSub messages are used. [^1]
  * Often full records are sent which can scale poorly since messages in Elixir are copied in memory when sent.
- * Sometimes records are sent preloaded with different associations in different cases, requiring either careful coordination or a sending of all associations regardless of where they are needed.
+ * Sometimes records are sent preloaded with different associations in different cases, requiring either careful coordination or sending all associations regardless of where they are needed.

 By getting updates directly from PostgreSQL, EctoWatch ensures that messages are sent for *every* update (even updates from other clients of the database).
 EctoWatch also establishes a simple standardized set of messages for inserts, updates, and deletes so that there can be consistency across your application.
 By default only the id of the record is sent which makes for smaller messages.